Rookout/helm-charts/charts/operator/README.md

 ## Configuration

-The following table lists the configurable parameters of the Rookout Router chart and their default values (See [values.yaml](./values.yaml) for example values).
+The following table lists the configurable parameters of the Rookout Operator chart and their default values (See [values.yaml](./values.yaml) for example values).

 |            Parameter                      |              Description                   | Default  | Required
 | ----------------------------------------- | -------------------------------------------| ---------| --------